 Our Top Picks for Redeeming Marriott Free Night Certificates

-As the value of the free night awards differs between cards, we've included a selection of Marriott properties ranging from 25,000 points for holders of the old Marriott Rewards Card, through to properties fetching 50,000 points per night for folks holding the SPG Luxury Amex.
-Here are a few of our top picks from the U.S. and further afield.
+As the value of the free night awards differs between cards, we've included a selection of Marriott properties ranging from 25,000 points for holders of the old Marriott Rewards Card, through to properties fetching 50,000 points per night for folks holding the Marriott Bonvoy Brilliant Card Here are a few of our top picks from the U.S. and further afield.

 Having just completed a multimillion-dollar renovation, the refreshed Irvine Marriott has been completely redesigned and features new room/suite designs, new restaurants and bars, an onsite Starbucks, and an updated pool and gym.
 Located less than a mile from John Wayne Airport with complimentary shuttles running around the clock, the Irvine Marriott is one of our top picks for free night awards valued up to 35,000 points.